-DMSO amazed me by healing my torn Achilles tendon (30% tear) and three torn ligaments that stabilize the foot, without other medical intervention.
+DMSO amazed me - and my foot surgeon - by healing my torn Achilles tendon (~30% tear) and three torn ligaments (anterior talofibular, calcanealfibular and posterior talofibular ligaments) that stabilize the foot, without any other medical intervention.

-My foot surgeon had never seen a torn Achilles tendon heal without the foot being immobilized in a boot and all weight taken off of it by using a crutch.
+My foot surgeon had never seen - or heard of - a torn Achilles tendon heal without the foot being immobilized in a boot and all weight taken off of it by using a crutch.
 He had also never seen ligaments heal the way mine did without immobilization.